aminrj/aminrj.github.io/_posts/ai-security-threat-modeling-production.md

 **What it is.** Published December 2023, ISO 42001 is the first international standard for AI management systems (AIMS).
 Built on the same high-level structure as ISO 27001 (information security) and ISO 9001 (quality), with AI-specific additions covering AI roles (provider, deployer, user, partner), AI risk assessment, AI system impact assessment, and AI lifecycle controls.

 **Why it matters.** It's the closest thing to a "complete operating system" for AI governance.
 As of early 2026, it's voluntary but rapidly becoming the de facto operating system for AI compliance globally.
-KPMG was the first Big Four firm to claim ISO 42001 certification.
+Several Big Four firms have already completed ISO 42001 certification for their own operations.
 The EU AI Act references 42001-aligned management systems as one acceptable path to demonstrating compliance with high-risk system requirements.

 **Where it falls short.** Certification is expensive (typical 12–18 month implementation, $200K–$500K for mid-market companies including external auditor fees).
 It also doesn't tell you what threats exist — it tells you how to manage them once identified.